spiegel-im-spiegel/github-pages-env/content/remark/2021/02/markdown-with-vscode.md

 ## [Markdown All in One]

-[markdown all in one]: https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one "Markdown All in One - Visual Studio Marketplace"
+[Markdown All in One]: https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one "Markdown All in One - Visual Studio Marketplace"

 ```text
 $ code --install-extension yzhang.markdown-all-in-one